ayrustogaru/Rainfall-Thresholds/README.md

 # Rainfall-Thresholds
-Bayesian and Frequentist inference (using CTRL-T, Melillo et al.) on rainfall data from 2010 and 2016, to determine the Rainfall Thresholds for landslides  in Kalimpong, India.
-A total of 46 landslides were considered in the region surrounding the Tirpai Bazaar and Teesta rain gauges.
-E-D thresholds were calculated for the rainfall data.
+Determine Rainfall Thresholds for landslides, based on rainfall data from the years 2010-2016 in Kalimpong, India.
+The cumulative rainfall - duration (E-D) thresholds were calculated using (i) Bayesian statistical technique (Guzzetti et al.,2007) and (ii) Frequentist Method (Melillo et al.,2018), at different exceedance probabilities and their respective uncertainties.
+These thresholds are used to identify rainfall conditions responsible for the failures and might be implemented in an early warning system.

+### Bayesian Inference
+TBD

+### Frequentist Method
+TBD